Rohanvp07/IPL-Score-Prediction/README.md

 # IPL-Score-Prediction
-This is a machine learning model which predicts first inning score of an IPL match.
+This is a machine learning model made using python and flask which predicts first inning score of an IPL match.